richafnu/Viva/Viva/insights/advanced/reference/supported-languages.md

 ## Use of data other than English

-If and when you are able to use the advanced insights app with _data_ that is in other languages, do the following as a guideline:
+If and when you're able to use the advanced insights app with _data_ in other languages, keep the following in mind:

 * Column headers for the organizational data when you [prepare the organizational data](../admin/prepare-org-data.md) must be in English.
 * When an analyst selects metrics while building a [query](../analyst/person-query-overview.md), the metric names they choose can be in the language of their choice.